politeauthority/carpetbag/README.md

 - Make FlaskRestless queries - Simply send REST API commands using the FlaskRestless basic API structure.

 ## Basic Usage
-Run scraper through a proxy service, though this is not required, proxy services will enhance CarpetBag's ability to reliably return a result.
+To run the scraper through a proxy service, though this is not required, proxy services will enhance CarpetBag's ability to reliably return a result.
 ```python
 from carpetbag import CarpetBag